cjohansen/clj-nats/README.md

 ## Status

 The API is still under development and is subject to change.
 Once set, it will remain backwards compatible.
-An official release is expected in April 2024.
+An official release is expected in August 2024.
 Until then, use at risk of breaking changes.

 - [x] PubSub